codewitty/InformationRetrieval/README.md

 ABOUT
 -------------------------
-This is the base implementation of a full search engine.
+This is an implementation of a full search engine.

 USAGE